yuvalRipkin/platformpilot/README.md

 **Compliance constraints at design time.** Retrofitting encryption, audit logging, and RBAC into running infrastructure is expensive and error-prone.
 KMS encryption is built into every Terraform module, CloudTrail is enabled by default, and IRSA trust policies are scoped correctly on first deploy.

-## Compliance considerations

-PlatformPilot is designed with Israeli banking regulatory requirements (Bank of Israel Directive 362) in mind.
-This is a design-time constraint that shapes infrastructure decisions, not a compliance certification.

 | Requirement | Implementation |
 |---|---|